IDAHO DISABILITY BENEFITS

 To apply online, simply visit the SSA’s website to Apply for Benefits.
 On this site, you can fill out your application for SSDI and SSI benefits.

 APPLY BY PHONE

 You can apply on the phone by calling 1-800-772-1213 (TTY 1-800-325-0778).
 The SSA is available for phone applications Money through Friday from 8:00 am to 7:00 pm.

 APPLY IN PERSON

-You can also apply for disability benefits in person.
+You can also apply for SSD and SSI benefits in person.
 You can do so by visiting your local Idaho disability office nearest you.
-Below you will find a list of Idaho offices where you can file an application for disability benefits.
+Below you will find a list of Idaho offices where you can file an application for SSD benefits.

 Boise Social Security Office 83709